-service all status Displays information about all services, such as: http service is currently enabled http service is enabled at system startup sap service is currently enabled sap service is enabled at system startup snmp service is currently enabled snmp service is enabled at system startup ssh service is currently enabled ssh service is enabled at system startup talkback service is currently disabled talkback service is disabled at system startup telnet service is currently enabled telnet service is enabled at system startup service telnet stop Stops telnet connection to the decoder. service all stop Stops all network connections to the decoder.
+Displays information about all services, such as:

+http service is currently enabled http service is enabled at system startup sap service is currently enabled sap service is enabled at system startup snmp service is currently enabled snmp service is enabled at system startup ssh service is currently enabled ssh service is enabled at system startup talkback service is currently disabled talkback service is disabled at system startup telnet service is currently enabled telnet service is enabled at system startup service telnet stop service all stop

+Stops telnet connection to the decoder.

+Stops all network connections to the decoder.